bl_info = {

 class ShrinkwrapOperator(Operator):

-"""Copy and shrink-wrap active mesh to selected meshes."""
+"""Copy and shrink-wrap active mesh to selected meshes.
+To disable rigid registration, set ICP iterations to 0."""

 bl_idname = "scene.shrinkwrap"